senjaster/ydb-bench/readme.md

 ydb-bench run --single-session --jobs 10 --transactions 100
 ```

 ## Multiprocessing

-When `--client` is set to 1 (default), the tool runs in single-process mode using async/await for concurrency.
+When `--processes` is set to 1 (default), the tool runs in single-process mode using async/await for concurrency.

-When `--client` is greater than 1, the tool uses Python's multiprocessing to run multiple processes in parallel, each with its own set of async jobs.
+When `--processes` is greater than 1, the tool uses Python's multiprocessing to run multiple processes in parallel, each with its own set of async jobs.

+## Connection count

+Each job uses it's own connection.
+Each process has it's own set of jobs
+Therefore Number of parallel connections is equal to (jobs * processes).
+Generally it is recommended to raise jobs until python process CPU consumption reaches 90%.
+Practical job count limit is somewhere between 10 and 100 depending on cluster performance (better performance - less jobs).
+To rise connection count further one should increase process count.

 ## Examples